mumbert/automatic-audio-captioning/README.md

 Automated Audio Captioning (AAC) has emerged as a prominent cross-modal translation task, aiming to generate natural language descriptions for audio clips.
 This task bridges the gap between audio signal processing and natural language processing (NLP).
 Recent progress has been significantly driven by deep learning techniques and the availability of datasets like Clotho.

 Recent advances in AAC have progressively enhanced the ability to generate natural language descriptions for audio content.
 Early work in the field established the feasibility of the task by employing encoder–decoder frameworks based on RNNs with attention mechanisms.
-For example, [Drossos et al. (2017)](#drossos2017) introduced one of the first AAC systems using bi-directional gated recurrent units (GRUs) to capture temporal dynamics and an alignment model to focus the decoder on relevant audio features.
+For example, [Drossos et al. [Drossos et al. (2017)](#drossos2017) introduced one of the first AAC systems using bi-directional gated recurrent units (GRUs) to capture temporal dynamics and an alignment model to focus the decoder on relevant audio features.
 While this approach demonstrated promising results, it also highlighted challenges in modeling long-range dependencies and the fine-grained acoustic details required for accurate captioning.

 Subsequent research shifted towards leveraging CNNs and their hybrid forms (e.g., CRNNs) to improve feature extraction.
 CNN-based encoders proved effective at capturing local patterns and robust audio representations from spectrogram inputs.
 However, due to the inherent limitations of fixed receptive fields in CNNs, these methods often struggled to capture global contextual information across longer audio sequences.